andrba/eltemplito/README.md

 El Templito is an AWS Lambda driven templating service.
 It consists of `RenderTemplate` and `GeneratePdf` document processing components that can work either independently or in a combination, depending on the request parameters.
 See [API documentation](#api-documentation)

-The Document Processing Unit demonstrates how by replacing AWS Step Functions with SNS-Lambda and sacrificing the reliability when it's acceptable, it is possible to reduce the cost of state transitioning by 62 times.
+The Document Processing Unit demonstrates how by replacing AWS Step Functions with SNS-Lambda and sacrificing the reliability when it's acceptable, it is possible to reduce the cost of state transitioning by 62 times (as of Sep 2019).

 ### RenderTemplate